-In February 2008, the Canadian Accounting Standards Board announced the adoption of International Financial Reporting Standards ("IFRS") for publicly accountable profit-oriented enterprises, effective January 1, 2011.
-The accompanying condensed unaudited interim consolidated financial statements for the three months ending Decemebr 31, 2011 are our first financial statements prepared under IFRS.
+In February 2008, the Canadian Accounting Standards Board announced the adoption of International Financial Reporting Standards ("IFRS") for publicly accountable profitoriented enterprises, effective January 1, 2011.
+The condensed unaudited interim consolidated financial statements for the three months ending Decemebr 31, 2011 are our first financial statements prepared under IFRS.
 The significant accounting policies that we adoped under IFRS are included in Note 2 to the condensed unaudited interim consolidated financial statements and the reconciliations and descriptions of the effect of transitioning from Canadian GAAP to IFRS are included in Note 3.
 In accordance with the transition rules, we have retroactively applied IFRS to our comparative data.

 We have restated our fiscal 2011 comparative data throughout this document to reflect the adoption of IFRS, with effect from October 1, 2010 (Transition Date).
-For the first quarter of fiscal 2011, our net loss was \$366 under IFRS, \$89 lower than under Canadian GAAP (full year net loss was \$1,862, \$585 lower than under GAAP.)
+For the second quarter of fiscal 2011, our net loss was \$1,104 under IFRS, \$66 lower than under Canadian GAAP.
 The most significant Canadian GAAP to IFRS adjustment to our Consolidated Financial Statements for fiscal 2011 related to adjustments to the fair value of our Property, Plant and Equipment and Intangible Assets, as well as changes to the fair value of stock options previously issued and awarded.
 Under IFRS, the deemed cost of Property, Plant and Equipment was set to fair value based on an appraisal from an independent valuator during the summer of 2010.
 The effect of these changes was to increase the carrying value of the Land, building and building improvements by \$4,022 from \$4,819 to \$8,841 as at October 1, 2010.
 The carrying value of production, office and related equipment was reduced by \$111 and our intangible assets, consisting of patents and other technology, was reduced by \$378 to NIL.